Skip to content

 Board is asking about AI specifically

-You're considering a full-time Head of AI hire
+You're scoping a full-time Head of AI hire

-$300-500k base, 6 to 9 month ramp.
+Senior-exec base, 6 to 9 month ramp.
 Fractional is the bridge: same altitude, same week.
-Helps you scope the role, hire the right person, and hand off cleanly.
+Scope the role, hire the right person, hand off cleanly.

 The two roles often coexist.

-This is not an either/or in most rooms.
-A Fractional CTO running engineering and a Fractional Head of AI running the AI portfolio is a common pairing.
+Not either/or in most rooms.
+Fractional CTO running engineering and Fractional Head of AI running the AI portfolio is a common pairing.
 Different scopes, complementary cadences.
-The wedge is whether AI is a slice of someone's plate or its own meal.
+The wedge: is AI a slice of someone's plate or its own meal?

 Still triaging?

-Send the brief.
-If a Fractional CTO or CIO fits better, I'll say so.
+Get in touch.
+If a Fractional CTO or CIO fits better, we'll say so.

 Quoted in writing within 48 hours.
 Honest framing on which model fits, even when it isn't Fractional Head of AI.